danilo-policarpo/cypress-cucumber-api/README.md

-# Cypress  + Cucumber
+# Cypress  + Cucumber and API Test

-Conteúdo produzido para o desafio da Keeggo
+Content produced for the Keeggo challenge

 # Requirements

 The minimum requirements are:

-* node
+* Node
 * Cypress

 # Setup